-In short, there is no one-sized-fits-all approach to tattoo aftercare.
-There is no one product that works best for everyone.
+In short, there is no one-size-fits-all approach to tattoo aftercare.
+No one product works best for everyone.

-There are so many variables that go into taking care of a tattoo: Your skin type, the climate that you live in, your daily activities, or the type of work you do if you pick your scabs or not… We can put an etcetera on that list but, I am going to take you through the different types of aftercare products.
+There are so many variables that go into taking care of a tattoo: Your skin type, the climate you live in, your daily activities, or the kind of work you do if you pick your scabs or not… We can put an etcetera on that list, but I will take you through the different types of aftercare products.
 Hopefully, you can figure out what option is best for you and your skin.

 First, let’s dismiss the idea that you are healing your tattoo.
-You (the proverbial you in this sense) are not healing your tattoo, your body is.
-This may sound confusing but everything that you do to your tattoo can either enhance your body’s ability to heal a tattoo or worsen it.
-This doesn’t just apply to tattoo aftercare, but also to any wound that you recieve when interacting with your environment.
+You are not healing your tattoo.
+Your body is.
+This may sound confusing, but everything that you do to your tattoo can either enhance your body’s ability to heal a tattoo or worsen it.
+This doesn’t just apply to tattoo aftercare but also to any wound you receive when interacting with your environment.

-This is because the human body is extremely complex!
+This is because the human body is highly complex!
 There are so many things that we can’t see and an invisible world that regulates every part of us trying to keep our bodies healthy.
-Choosing one product as a cure-all for the entire species tattoo work seems ridiculous when you think about it, right?
+Choosing one product as a cure-all for the entire species tattoo work seems ridiculous when you think about it.
 So, what can you do to make sure you heal well after getting a tattoo?

 First, let’s dispel a few myths.